MihirChauhan15/News-App/README.md

 About The Project
 -----------------

-News App display the latest breaking news and it allows users to search anything.Users can also save the news whichever they likes .
+News App display the latest breaking news and it allows users to search anything.Users can also save the news whichever they likes or delete any saved news  .
 MVVM architecture was used to build this app.

 ### Built With